 32. Sightseeing Bus Tour of the Music City

 Get ready to visit more than 100 places in Nashville with these unique bus tours.
-These buses take you to the best areas in Nashville, such as Centennial Park, Ryman Auditorium and Musicians Hall of Fame among others.
+These buses take you to the best areas in Nashville, such as Centennial Park, Ryman Auditorium, and the Musicians Hall of Fame.
 But guess what?
 They’ll take you to 100 more places!

 Also, if you’re on the upper level, you’ll have a chance to listen to Nashville’s history and culture while you travel to the city’s most famous places.
 This tour is one of the best options for visiting Nashville for the first time.
 Learn more about this bus tour on GetYourGuide.

 33. Country Music Hall of Fame Tour